HoangNguyen55/A.I.D.A/docs/design.md

     6) youtube music url, spotify url, etc...
     7) If the song, album, or the artist can not be found
 1. Date reminder
-    1) Person
+    1) Actors: Person
-    2) Voice Command
+    2) Triggers: Voice Command
-    3) "Hey A.I.D.A remind me to xxxx event on xx date and xx:xx time"
+    3) Preconditions: "Hey A.I.D.A remind me to xxxx event on xx date and xx:xx time"
+    4) Postconditions (success scenario):
-    4) A.I.D.A API will sent the date reminder to Google
+        - A.I.D.A API will sent the date reminder to Google
-    5) Steps:
+    5) List of steps (success scenario):
         - Feed input to AI
         - AIDA calls api to calendar apps to make a reminder
+    6) Extensions/variations of the success scenario:
-    6) make api call to microsoft calender, etc...
+        - make api call to microsoft calender, etc...
+    7) Exceptions: failure conditions and scenarios:
-    7) Reminder Date and Time that have been past
+        - Reminder Date and Time that have been past

 ## Non-Functional